hax/proposal-function-this/README.md

 So the real problem is **lacking of the mechnism to provide language-level protections** which can report such errors *early*.

-This proposal addresses this problem and proposes `thisArgumentExpected` data property of the function objects.
+This proposal propose an API to allow frameworks/libraries/devtools inspect the intended usage of a function, whether the function expect this argument to be passed in, if not match the expectation, frameworks/libraries/devtools could report error in early stage and provide better error/warning message.

-The `thisArgumentExpected` property indicates whether the function expect "this argument" to be passed in.
-For methods and normal functions which have `this` reference in their FunctionBody, the value is `true`, otherwise the value is `false`.
-For arrow functions and bound functions, the value is `false`, for class constructors, the value is `null`.
+For methods and normal functions which have `this` reference in their FunctionBody, the API should return `true`, otherwise the return value is `false`.
+For arrow functions and bound functions, the value is `false`, for class constructors, the value could be `null`.

-By checking the `thisArgumentExpected` property, well-designed APIs that want to receive callbacks can throw an error immediately when they receive a function that have `thisArgumentExpected` value being `true`, and the error could contain better error message which is helpful to locate the bug.
+By checking the return value, well-designed APIs that want to receive callbacks can throw an error immediately when they receive a function which expect `this` argument, and the error could contain better error message which is helpful to locate the bug.

 ## Use cases